The Tampakan copper-gold mine was proposed to be developed in the southern Philippines, 50km north of General Santos City on…

 The platinum mine is being developed in five phases.
 Phase 3 development was approved in February 2007 and mainly developed to limit the extension of the east and central shafts and the mining and infrastructure installation activity in phase 3 completed in 2010.

 The fourth phase is an ore replacement process with an incremental production of 108,000oz per annum.
 It was approved in October 2008 and full production started in 2012.
 It involves extending the mine down-dip area, installing new infrastructure, and establishing replacement sections at an estimated investment of $76m.

-Bathopele mine phase 5 is also an ore replacement project and is currently in pre-feasibility stage.
+Bathopele mine phase 5 is also an ore replacement project and is currently in the pre-feasibility stage.
 It was approved for implementation in 2005 and is expected to reach full production in 2018.
-The estimated investment on phase 5 is $1.23bn.
+The estimated investment in phase five is $1.23bn.